-Anticipated time for processing awards is approximately ninety (90) days from the closing date for receipt of applications.
-MBDA anticipates awards will be made with a start date of September 1, 2016.
+Anticipated time for processing the award is approximately ninety (90) days from the closing date for receipt of applications.
+MBDA anticipates an award will be made with a start date of September 1, 2016.

 SECTION III: ELIGIBILITY INFORMATION

 A. Eligible Applicants